- 72 years old

 In 1919, J.A.
 "Buck" Buchanan was a charter member and first president of the Astoria Kiwanis Club.
 Until his death in 1935, he remained in his post as their recording secretary and was editor of - and frequent contributor of his verses and limeicks to- the weekly "Kiwanis Keystone" newsletter.
 He never missed a meeting in 15 years.
 He traveled frequently to connect with other Kiwanian clubs throughout the region.
 He did not have a car or driver's license - he did not even know how to drive! - so he "hitched" rides with other Kiwanians or rode the train.

-Buchanan volunteered as the curator of the newly founded Clatsop County Historical Society and assisted the Daughters of the Revolution (DAR) to form their Astoria chapter in 1920.
+Buchanan assisted the Daughters of the Revolution (DAR) to form theirr Astoria chapter in 1920 and volunteered as the curator of the newly founded Clatsop County Historical Society (1921).
 John was also a charter member of the American Legion Post 12.
 As a member of the Legion's Americanization Committee, he spent numerous hours helping fishermen, logger, immirants - anyone who asked for his help - to learn about our U.S. history and form of government to enable persons to obtain naturalization papers and/or American citizenship.

 JAB helped identify and preserve the USS Shark survivors "rock", now on display at the Columbia River Maritime Museum.
 He contribute his time and energy researching the 1846 Customs House, the first (1847) U.S.Post Office and locating the outlines of the original 1811 Fort Astoria/Fort George, which were then painted on the street pavements.
 The outline has recently been repainted on the pavement.